yitaozh/yitaozh.github.io/source/_posts/Budget&Expense.md

 1. Remove the zeroes from sum column
 1. Open the same file to the right window, make it narrow
 1. Add new value to and remove old value from the multi layer pie chart for spending and income
-1. Ask chatgpt to generate the detailed catagory data
+1. Ask chatgpt to generate the detailed category data

     ```bash
     对